mirror/dd-wrt/src/router/frr/doc/user/ospfd.rst

    to permit or deny OSPF neighbors by IP source address.
 This is useful for multi-access interfaces where adjacencies with only a subset of the reachable neighbors are desired.
-Applications include testing partially meshed topologies, OSPF Denial of Sevice (DoS) mitigation, and avoidance of adjacencies with OSPF neighbors not meeting traffic engineering criteria.
+Applications include testing partially meshed topologies, OSPF Denial of Service (DoS) mitigation, and avoidance of adjacencies with OSPF neighbors not meeting traffic engineering criteria.

       Example: